Shelter Plus Care

-When DMH Housing receives a CE referral, the agency contact person working with the household in need of assistance will be asked to submit an Eligibility Packet and HMIS Data Form to DMH Housing.
-DMH Housing cannot accept Eligibility Packets that don't originate through coordinated entry.
-The agency contact person either submits the HMIS Data Form to DMH Housing or takes it to the briefing when the household first enters the program (see the form itself for instructions on completion).
+When DMH Housing receives a CE referral, the agency contact person working with the household in need of assistance will be asked to submit a Shelter Plus Care Eligibility Packet to DMH Housing.
+DMH Housing cannot accept Eligibility Packets that don't originate through CE.
+A DMH Housing Unit staff person can either email the Eligibility Packet to the agency contact person, or the agency contact person can download the form at the link below:

 When a household is approved for SPC assistance, the agency contact person and the head of household must attend a briefing at a local housing agency that acts as a processing center for DMH.
 During the briefing, the head of household is given information about the rules of the SPC program, where and how to look for a rental unit, and their responsibilities as a future tenant.
 When the head of household locates a suitable unit, the unit is inspected to ensure that it meets HUD's housing quality standards.

 Once the household is housed, it pays 30% of the household income toward rent, and SPC funds pay the remaining amount.
 Household income includes, but is not limited to, employment income, assistance payments from SSI, SSDI, TANF or other mainstream resources, and any income from other adults living in the rental unit.
 If the household has no income at all, SPC pays 100% of that household's rent.